ElsieSerem/dsc-phase-2-project-v3-ABC-Industries/README.md

 ![ABC Industries](https://github.com/ElsieSerem/dsc-phase-2-project-v3-ABC-Industries/blob/main/Images/Scatter%20Plot.png?raw=true)
 This information can be useful when selecting genres for content creation, as it can help identify the types of movies that audiences prefer in terms of runtime.According to the scatterplots runtime of between 80 and 120 minutes is preferable to most people

+A more comprehensive expalnation of the  various relationships between variables and genre popularity can be located in the [Jupyter_Notebook](https://github.com/ElsieSerem/dsc-phase-2-project-v3-ABC-Industries/blob/main/student.ipynb).
+For  more interaction with the charts and graphs, they can be accessed through this link ([Visualizations](https://github.com/ElsieSerem/dsc-phase-2-project-v3-ABC-Industries/tree/main/Images))

 ## Recommendations
 Based on the analysis, the top three genres recommended  for content creation are: